 -Roasted sweet potato fries, salmon, broccolini

-–100% cacao chocolate dipped in all-natural peanut butter (Crazy Richard’s is my favorite with only one ingredient!)
+–100% cacao chocolate dipped in all-natural nut butter

 *This is a sugar detox.
-It will be challenging and the sugar withdrawals may lead to fatigue, headaches, and other side effects.
+It will be challenging and the sugar withdrawals may lead to fatigue, headaches, and other side effects a few days into it.
 Don’t worry!
 You’ll feel so much better once your body readjusts– make sure to drink plenty of water

-*Be mindful not to indulge in other “not so healthy” foods like chips or other sugar-free foods in order to satisfy cravings
+*Be mindful not to indulge in other “not so healthy” foods like chips or other sugar-free labeled packaged items in order to satisfy cravings

 *If you need bars for a quick snack– I recommend either Primal Kitchen Collagen Bars or Bulletproof Bars since they are very low in sugar